Orthopaedic Physical Therapy Residency Program

 - Provide graduate residents opportunities to stay within the Department of Veterans Affairs to provide high quality care to our veteran population and opportunities to mentor in orthopaedic residency programs.

 - Apply and receive resident stipend(s) from the Office of Academic Affiliations.

 Our curriculum addresses all components of the Orthopaedic Description of Residency Practice which includes a blend of didactic learning activities, online resources, clinical mentoring, and laboratory practical work.
-The didactic portion is split into 4 major components; APTA Orthopaedic Residency Curriculum, lectures developed on all body regions, manual therapy evaluation and treatment technique manual, and lectures developed from Sahrmann’s Movement System Impairment Syndromes.
+The didactic portion is split into 3 major components: APTA Orthopaedic Residency Curriculum, lectures developed on all body regions, and manual therapy evaluation and treatment technique manual.
 The didactic portion described in more detail consists of:

 - Clinical Imaging

-- Postoperative management of orthopaedic surgeries including the foot and ankle, knee, hip, shoulder, and elbow.
+- Postoperative management of orthopaedic surgeries including foot and ankle, knee, hip, shoulder, and elbow

 - Other specialized treatment techniques and paradigms to include Mechanical Diagnosis and Treatment (McKenzie), Kinematic Taping, Dry Needling, etc.